 It is a minor quibble though.
 Sense of an Ending's 90 minutes are gripping and haunting and you can catch it at Theatre 503 in Battersea until June 3

-Click on the slide show to see all the production photos or head over to Flickr.
+To see all the production photos or head over to Flickr.